Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

 \subsubsection{Three-qubit systems with Dimensional Circle Notation}

-During part A, participants assigned to the \acrshort{dcn} group solved questions without visualization with an average score of 0.89$\pm$0.21 with an average time of 4.75$\pm$1.77 minutes for correctly solved questions, while the same questions with visualization were answered with an average score of 0.6$\pm$0.24 with an average time of 2.32$\pm$0.63 minutes.
-During part B, the average scores were 0.56$\pm$0.16 and 0.72$\pm$0.34, respectively, at average times for correctly solved questions of 2.0$\pm$1.34 and 2.29$\pm$1.33 minutes.
-When combining parts A and B of the survey, the average scores were 0.69$\pm$0.15 without visualization and 0.62$\pm$0.29 with visualization, at 3.03$\pm$0.78 and 2.44$\pm$0.9 minutes.

 Group math-vis consists of two students and group vis-math of three participants.
-Hence, the resolution on the average score value per question is rather coarse.
-Due to the large impact a single persons performance can have on the results, it is difficult to draw any conclusions.
-Future studies could focus more on the impact of \acrshort{dcn} in the domain of three qubits, in particular.
-If there is any benefit of visualizing quantum states representing qubits as axes in space, one would expect the benefit to be the largest here because the difference between the dimensional approach and the approach of standard \acrshort{cn} is larger the higher the number of qubits in the system.
-Similarly to the results for the answer correctness, it would be unreasonable to make statements about time taken for correct answers due to the small number of participants.
+Hence, the resolution on the average score value per question is coarse.
+Due to the large impact a single person's performance can have on the results, it is difficult to find reliable indications of effects.
+Future studies could focus more on the impact of \ac{dcn} in the domain of three qubits in particular.
+If there is any benefit of visualizing quantum states representing qubits as axes in space, one would expect the benefit to be the largest here, because the difference between the dimensional approach and standard \ac{cn} increases with system size.
+Similarly to the results for answer correctness, it would be unreasonable to make statements about time taken for correct answers due to the small number of participants.